zjyy0820/hello-world/docs/howto/how_to_debug_dreamview_start_problem.md

 Once gdb is launched, press `r` and `enter` key to run,  if dreamview crashes, then get the backtrace with `bt`.

-### CPU does not support FMA/FMA3 instructions

 If you see an error `Illegal instruction` and something related with **libpcl_sample_consensus.so.1.7** in gdb backtrace, then you probably need to rebuild pcl lib from source by yourself and replace the one in the docker.

 This usually happens when you're trying to run Apollo/dreamview on a machine that the CPU does not support FMA/FMA3 instructions, it will fail because the prebuilt pcl lib shipped with docker image is compiled with FMA/FMA3 support.

-There are 2 steps to resolve this issue:
+There are 2 steps to deducing this issue:
 1. Identify if the issue is due to pcl lib through gdb: find the coredump file under /apollo/data/core/ with name core_dreamview.$PID.
 If you see logs like: